anthrax3/Hermes/README.txt

     E2:  Test the generated protocol:

+        1. Start Coverage Listener (helps to be a bg process):
         > python hermes.py -c

+        2. Start Fuzz Server (helps to be a bg process):
         > python hermes.py -b -p ./PD_Creator/some_protocol.py

+        3. Start Evaluation only once ([win/uni]_client runs a single evaluation):
         > win_client.bat

     E3:  Create a protocol given an individual